denislavs/Waze-User-Churn-Project/README.md

-**Waze Churn Analysis Project**
+# Waze User Churn Analysis Project

-**1. Introduction**
-The Waze Churn Analysis Project focuses on understanding user churn, aiming to identify patterns and behaviors that contribute to users discontinuing the use of the Waze app.
-Churn analysis is crucial to improve retention, understand user needs, and ultimately provide a better user experience.
-This project, part of Google Advanced Data Analytics Professional Certificate course, involves the inspection, cleaning, and analysis of Waze user data to extract meaningful insights about churn.

-The primary objectives of this project include:
-• Cleaning and preparing Waze user data for analysis.
-• Exploring and analyzing data to answer key business questions about user churn.
-• Visualizing trends and behavior patterns related to user churn to provide actionable insights.

-**2. Methodology**
-The project follows a systematic approach to data analysis:
+## 1. Introduction

+This project is part of the Google Advanced Data Analytics Course on Coursera, focusing on user churn within Waze, a popular navigation app.
+The primary objective is to analyze user behavior and identify patterns that may contribute to user churn.
+The analysis involves data inspection, preparation, exploratory data analysis (EDA), and visualization to extract actionable insights for improving user retention.

+The project helps answer key questions such as:
+• What are the distinguishing characteristics between users who churn and those who are retained?
+• How do user behaviors such as app usage frequency, drive distance, and engagement correlate with churn rates?

+## 2. Methodology

+**Data Source**
+The dataset used in this analysis was provided through the Google Data Analytics Course on Coursera.
+It contains anonymized data on Waze users, including variables related to app usage, engagement, device type, and churn status.

-Tools and Libraries
+**Tools and Libraries**
-• Python: The programming language used to manipulate and analyze data.
+• Python: The primary language used for data manipulation, cleaning, and analysis.
-• Jupyter Notebook: For interactive analysis and documentation.

-Python Libraries
-• Pandas: Used for data cleaning, filtering, and transformation.
+• Pandas: For handling dataframes and performing data manipulation tasks.
-• Matplotlib and Seaborn: For creating visualizations such as charts, graphs, and plots.
+• Matplotlib and Seaborn: For creating informative visualizations.
-• NumPy: For numerical computations and operations.
+• NumPy: For numerical computations.
-• SciPy: Applied in performing statistical analysis.

-Analytical Approach
+• Jupyter Notebook: For interactive analysis and documenting the code.

+**Analytical Approach**
-• Data Cleaning: The dataset was inspected for missing or inconsistent values, and necessary steps were taken to ensure it was suitable for analysis.
+• Data Inspection and Cleaning:
+The dataset was inspected for missing values, data types, and outliers.
+Special attention was paid to the distribution of missing data and ensuring that key variables (such as churn status) were ready for analysis.
-• Exploratory Data Analysis (EDA): Key aspects of the data were explored, and descriptive statistics were applied to uncover relationships between user engagement, device types, and churn rates.
-The analysis helped answer the following questions:
-      Question 1: What are the key factors that correlate with user churn?
-      Question 2: How do different user behaviors (such as app usage frequency and engagement) relate to churn?
+• Exploratory Data Analysis (EDA):
-• Visualization: A set of visualizations was created to highlight trends and patterns in the dataset, particularly focusing on user behavior differences between retained and churned users.
+Descriptive statistics and visualizations were used to uncover patterns in user behavior, particularly focusing on differences between churned and retained users.
+Specific variables, such as driving frequency, kilometers driven, and device type, were examined in relation to churn.

-**3. Findings**
+• Visualization:
+A series of visualizations were created to represent the distribution of users across devices, engagement levels, and churn status.
+The goal was to clearly highlight trends and behaviors that could predict churn.

+## 3. Findings

 The analysis yielded important insights into the behavior patterns of churned and retained users.
 Below are the key findings, supported by various visualizations.

 3.1.
 User Engagement and Churn